Narrative therapy: Re-authoring identity

 The story people tell about themselves and that is told about them is important in this approach, which asserts that the story of a person's identity may determine what they think is possible for themselves.
 The narrative process allows people to identify what values are important to them and how they might use their own skills and knowledge to live these values.

-This includes a focus on "unique outcomes" (a term of Erving Goffman) or exceptions to the problem that wouldn't be predicted by the problem's narrative or story itself.
+Narrative therapy focuses on "unique outcomes" (a term of Erving Goffman), or moments that contradict a client's personal "problem-saturated" narrative.
+Unique outcomes work by revealing a person's strengths, agency, and emotional vitality that are hidden behind a person's personal problem-focused narratives.
+Unique outcomes can help to reveal entryways to more positive alternative narratives that clients are encouraged to adapt.

 Externalizing conversations

 The concept of identity is important in narrative therapy.
 The approach aims not to conflate people's identities with the problems they may face or the mistakes they have made.
 Rather, the approach seeks to avoid modernist, essentialist notions of the self that lead people to believe there is a biologically determined "true self" or "true nature".
 Instead, identity, seen as primarily social, can be changed according to the choices people make.

 To separate people's identities from the problems they face, narrative therapy employs externalizing conversations.
 The process of externalization allows people to consider their relationships with problems.
-A person's strengths or positive attributes also are externalized, allowing people to engage in the construction and performance of preferred identities.
+Narrative therapy allows people to become separated from their "internalized" understandings or ideas of a problem by looking at the problem from a social context, engaging in the construction and performance of preferred identities, and externalizing a person's strengths or positive attributes.

 An externalizing emphasis involves naming a problem so that a person can assess the problem's effects in their life, can analyze how the problem operates or works in their life, and in the end can choose their relationship to the problem.